TMJUSTNOW/practice_code/boggle/README.md

     [[5, 6, 7], [9, 6, 7], [10, 6, 7]]

-* found the 'tis' 3 times in the board
+* found 'tis' 3 times in the board